Bhagabata01/AmazonWebsite/README.md

-Its is a cone of Amazon
+Its is a clone of Amazon